lem-project/lem-project.github.io/content/en/modes/javascript.md

 Its config is defined in the package `lem-js-mode/lsp-config`.

-Before January, 2025, you ha to add a configuration snippet yourself.
-This is an example:
+Before January, 2025, you had to add a configuration snippet yourself.
+An example:

 ```lisp
 (lem-lsp-mode/lsp-mode::define-language-spec